fibbojs/fibbo/docs/guide/3d/models.md

 ## Introduction

 Models are the core of any 3D application.
 They are the objects that are rendered in the scene.

-They can be simple shapes like cubes or spheres, but most of the time, they are complex 3D models that are created in a 3D modeling software like [Blender](https://www.blender.org/).
+They can be simple shapes like cubes or spheres ; but in Fibbo, we will use the term to refer to complex 3D models that are created in a 3D modeling software like [Blender](https://www.blender.org/).

 Here is a brief overview of the most common 3D models file formats :
 - [.fbx](https://en.wikipedia.org/wiki/FBX) : A proprietary file format developed by Autodesk.
 It is widely used in the game industry.